openshift/enhancements/enhancements/installer/bootstrap-ignition-shim-asset.md

 ## Proposal

 We are proposing to create a new installer asset in `installer/pkg/asset/ignition/bootstrap/shim.go`.
-This assest would have similar design to the [node asset] (https://github.com/openshift/installer/blob/master/pkg/asset/ignition/machine/node.go), and will serve as a pointer to the main bootstrap ignition config.
-Platforms can further customize this config with the IP address of the node or service provisioned to host the Bootstrap Config by editing the `ignitionHost` field in Terraform, which is already the standard for most platforms.
+This assest would have similar design to [this proof of concept code](https://github.com/openshift/installer/pull/2544), and will serve as a pointer to the main bootstrap ignition config.
+In most platforms, that config is stored in a remote storage solution like s3 or swift in Terraform.
+They can simply append an ignition config source to the generated ignition config assset that points to the remote storage location in Terraform for now.
+We would like to consider moving that functionality to the installer in later iterations of this design.

 ### Risks and Mitigations